Courses Offered

 This course will be run with a mix of instructor input and opportunities for participants to apply what they have learned in practical activities (e.g., case analyses).
 Practical resources will be made available.

-Recommended Audience: This course is open to new and experienced evaluators looking to augment their working knowledge of program evaluation logic and methods.
+Recommended Audience: The course is open to new and experienced evaluators looking to augment their working knowledge of program evaluation logic and methods.

 TEI 309: Informing Practice using Evaluation Models